SAI

 SAI Impact Chart & SAI Clinical Intervention (Clinical Formulation) Chart.

-This course involves two, two-hour workshops.
-It will train practitioners in the use of SAI assessment & clinical formulation tools.
-These can be used as a template for Professional Assessments which evaluate the developmental impact of trauma on children, young people and their Carers.
+This course will train therapists in the use of SAI assessment & clinical formulation tools and provide a structure for writing summary and full-length reports.
+These can be used as a template for Occupational Therapy or Physiotherapy Reports which provide an evaluation on the developmental impact of trauma on children, young people and their Carers.

 Entry Requirements: